COMMON TYPES OF NEURO DISEASES - PART 2 - CEREBROVASCULAR CONDITIONS

 Some forms of ischemia can also result in personality changes, emotional volatility, physical weakness, incontinence, hallucinations and coma.
 Strokes may also be fatal.
 Post-stroke symptoms may also occur, such as being incapacitated, physical or mentally disabled in some way, having cerebral edema (swelling) or seizures.
 About 15% of stroke patients suffer from seizures after the event and require additional treatment.

-- Risk factors for ischemic events are similar to that of cardiovascular disease and heart attacks.
-They include:
+Risk factors for ischemic events are similar to that of cardiovascular disease and heart attacks.

 - Atrial fibrillation or some other cardiovascular abnormality or condition